d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 ## Dot Product Attention

-Equipped with the above two operators: `masked_softmax` and `batched_dot`, let's dive into the details of two widely used attentions layers.
+Equipped with the above two operators: `masked_softmax` and `batched_dot`, let's dive into the details of two widely used attention layers.
 The first one is the *dot product attention*: it assumes that the query has the same dimension as the keys, namely $\mathbf q, \mathbf k_i \in\mathbb R^d$ for all $i$.
 The dot product attention computes the scores by an dot product between the query and a key, which is then divided by $\sqrt{d}$ to minimize the unrelated influence of the dimension $d$ on the scores.
 In other words,

 $$\alpha(\mathbf q, \mathbf k) = \langle \mathbf q, \mathbf k \rangle /\sqrt{d}.$$